Nada-gaber/Nada-gaber/README.md

 ## About Me: 👽

-I am an undergrad student at a business administration university.
+I am an undergraduate student at Commerce University.
 I enjoy doing apps related to lifestyles to help people enjoy their life in simple steps

 I love learning new technologies and contributing to open source and recently enjoying problem-solving as well.